workerJS/workerjs/README.md

    * Redundancy
  * Security by separating responsibility

-### What are downsides of splicing application into peaces?
+### What are downsides of splicing application into pieces?

 * Race conditions
 * Communication overhead